NIEM/NIEM.github.io/json/primer/whatis/index.md

 governance](#gov).)

 The NIEM model is published in two forms.
-The normative model is published as a collection of XML Schema documents.
+The normative model is currently published as a collection of XML Schema documents.
 There is also a spreadsheet version.
 Plans to publish the model as JSON Schema and RDF are on the drawing board.

 ### The NIEM process

 Developers use the NIEM process to define the syntax and semantics of some data resource.
-That resource can be data passed through an API, or messages sent from one system to another, or a data document published on the web.
+That resource can be the data passed through an API, or messages sent from one system to another, or a data document published on the web.
 The process is:

 1. Determine the information requirements.
 What are the facts to be